kuchnaya-hub/maroon-broccoli/src/pages/pricing.md

           Yes!!!
 Behtar Ads is completely free to download and install.
 Making content includes a small fee.

-          But fear not!
-We are giving some amount of free coins / credits for a limited period to new users to test out the waters.

           Behtar Ads is 100% SAFE and is a **Made in India** product, Which means it does not contain any from malware including but not limited